arainho/arainho.github.io/_posts/2016-03-04-upgrade-from-squeeze-to-wheezy.md

     ~# apt-get install apt -t wheezy

-Upgrade your system:
+Upgrade your system, and carefully check all debconf prompts and update configuration files as needed.

     ~# apt-get upgrade

+Open a new terminal and use vimdiff to check differences between old file and new conf file.
-Change your sudoers file, and change users line
+In my case I neeed to change your sudoers file, and change users line

+    ~# vimdiff /etc/sudoers /etc/sudoers.dpkg-new

     ~# vi /etc/sudoers